 Roof pitch has an impact on many different factors.
 These factors determine the ideal roofing material and designs for your roof:

 i.
 Roof Efficiency

-A steeper roof means it is easier for it to shed snow and rain.
-They require lesser maintenance, as most of the debris gets pushed down the edge.
-If you have such a roof, we will recommend you to have properly sized gutters to prevent overflow.
-Solid gutter covers can work better compared to filter-type systems.
+A steeper roof means it is easier to shed snow and rain, and they require lesser maintenance, as most debris gets pushed down the edge.
+If you have such a roof, we recommend having adequately sized gutters to prevent overflow, and solid gutter covers can work better compared to filter-type systems.

 ii.
 Roofing Materials

 All types of roofs are pitched.
-Even commercial flat roofs have a very small pitch to ensure effective drainage.
+Even commercial flat roofs have a minimal pitch to ensure adequate drainage.
 It affects your choice of material.
-Commonly used residential roofing materials including slate and asphalt shingles depend on gravity to prevent water from intruding through the overlaps.
+Commonly used residential roofing materials, including slate and asphalt shingles, depend on gravity to prevent water from intruding through the overlaps.
 These materials work more efficiently and better with steeper roofs.

 Since steep roofs have larger roof areas for the same floor size, they will need more roofing materials to build.
-So, when you choose a roof with a higher pitch, the project will cost more as compared to installing a gently-sloped roof.
+So, when you choose a roof with a higher pitch, the project will cost more than installing a gently-sloped roof.

 Things to Know about Roof Pitch

 There are many things you should know about roof pitch.
 This includes:

 Roof Pitch and Roof Slope are Not the Same Things